 Never in a million years would i have pictured myself writing this post with the Mount Fuji majestically standing right before me; peeking sheepishly from between the trees.
 The cold is creeping from the cracks of the window while the heater is roaring from the corner of the room.
 I’d like to imagine i am in the midst of the battlefield between those two and in this very moment, the cold is lamentably winning.
 It is about two degrees as i write this.

-After checking in, we were absolutely ravenous and thought, we should explore the area for a little bit at midnight.
-By Japanese standard, I have soon to learn that the room was enormous compared to most of them.
+After checking in, we’ve soon to realise that by Japanese standard, the room was enormous compared to most of the places we had stayed.
 If you’re planning to stay where i stayed, there is a Turkish kebab store that serves the best kebab i have ever tasted at the end of the street, somewhere opposite of 7-11, the same row with the hotel.
 It is a tiny place but you should give it a try.
 That was gladly our supper for a few nights.

 Although i have prepared my itinerary, we had to improvise due to the fact that we are a group of 10 – two families.
 I will gladly share the itinerary with you guys, perhaps, someday, the hours that i have spent working on it could be useful to you.
 We started our day by walking to the Kaminarimon Gate that leads us to the oldest temple in Japan, the Senso-ji temple.
 We passed through the nakamise-dori, a shopping street for food and souvenirs and yukatas and had our brunch at a café nearby.
 We had egg sandwiches and the bill gave myself a quick slap in the face–RM200 for sandwiches and coffees for six.
 I’d advise you to never opt for random restaurants or cafes but to fill up your tummy with the street food along the nakamise-dori instead if you’re travelling in budget.